 View complete terms and conditions.

 I really like the concept, and I like the fact that it gives actual references.
-I think it's a great book.
-I'd grade it an A. I find the information in the Best Pick Reports most definitely helpful.
+It's a great book.
+I find the information in Best Pick Reports most helpful.

 It's absolutely a good tool for finding companies to use.
 We're first-time homeowners, and we're new to the area, so we don't go by referrals.
 Having Best Pick Reports was definitely a big help, absolutely.